World Health Organization backs higher tobacco taxes to cut smoking

 “There is no single optimal level of tobacco taxes that applies to all countries because of differences in tax systems, in geographical and economic circumstances and in national public health and fiscal objectives,” the guidelines said.

-The guidelines also encouraged earmarking tax revenue for programmes such as awareness-raising, health promotion and disease prevention to help curb tobacco use.
-(Reporting by Martinne Geller; Editing by Gareth Jones)
+The guidelines also encouraged earmarking tax revenue for programs such as awareness-raising, health promotion and disease prevention to help curb tobacco use.